thejsway/thejsway/manuscript/chapter06.md

 To call a method named `myMethod()` on an object `myObject`, the syntax is `myObject.myMethod()`.

+!!! warning

-W> Remember the parentheses, even if empty, when calling a method!
+    Remember to add parentheses, even if empty, when calling an object's method!

 ### The `this` keyword